 Again, I’m not saying we stop contending for truth or trying to persuade others to right.
 I will never stop fighting for what is right.
 I’m saying we won’t persuade anyone we’ve just insulted, and we won’t draw a watching world to the love of God by taking to social media to demolish each other.

 If we say, I’m voting for such and such because I am standing against hate, but we have hatred in our hearts for those who voted differently, are we really standing against hate?
 No, we are united to hate.
-I have seen Christians calling faithful Believers voting for Trump racists without trying to understand their viewpoint or concerns and even calling other Christians to separate from them.
+I have seen Christians calling faithful Believers voting a certain way racists without trying to understand their viewpoint or concerns and even calling other Christians to separate from them.

 How does the world look at God’s people and see anything different than what they already know?
 How can they say, There is something special about those who follow Jesus.
 They love each other.
 They have a hope that is unshakeable regardless of what happens.
 They have a faith that makes me wonder if what they say is true (Hebrews 11:1).
 They have a light that makes me want to glorify God in heaven (Matthew 5:16).